Chart Color Schemes

 Emu Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified seven projects that are expected to impact this area.
-Among these key projects are Uniting Edinglassie Village Redevelopment, Emu Plains Rail Station Upgrades, Emu Plains Bus Stop Improvements, and Regatta Park Upgrade - Emu Plains.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified seven projects that could impact the area, with key ones being Uniting Edinglassie Village Redevelopment, Emu Plains Rail Station Upgrades, Emu Plains Bus Stop Improvements, and Regatta Park Upgrade - Emu Plains.
+These are detailed below for relevance.

 Professional plan users can use the search below to filter and access additional projects.